 Block style options are found in the block toolbar by clicking the button.

-While the label and available options may vary slightly from the widgets, the functionality is the same.
+While the label and available options may vary slightly from the widgets, the functionality is essentially the same.
 The widget documentation may be used to reference blocks and their options.

 Widgets Verses Blocks